eni9889/gmail/README.md

         body "Text of plaintext message."
       end
       html_part do
-        content_type 'text/html; charset=UTF-8'
         body "<p>Text of <em>html</em> message.</p>"
       end
       add_file "/path/to/some_image.jpg"
     end

-Or, compose the message first and send it later
+Or, generate the message first and send it later

-    email = gmail.compose do
+    email = gmail.generate_message do
       to "email@example.com"
       subject "Having fun in Puerto Rico!"
       body "Spent the day on the road..."